+The mission of the Max Planck Society is to conduct basic research in science and humanities at the highest level.
+More than 80 Max Planck Institutes are located on scientific campuses across Germany, most of them close to universities.
 Scientific ties between Max Planck Institutes and universities are traditionally strong.
 In 1998, during the 50th year celebration of the Max Planck Society 1998 in Göttingen, the Max Planck Society - together with the Hochschulrektoren-konferenz - launched the International Max Planck Research Schools as a new joint program to further intensify cooperation.
-The goals of the International Max Planck Research Schools are - to attract excellent students from all around the world to intense Ph.D. - training programs in Germany, preparing them for careers in science, - to integrate Max Planck scientists in top-level scientific training of junior scientists. - to intensify the ties to the Universities owing to the participation of i n t e r nationally renowned Max Planck scientists in joint teaching activities, and - to strengthen international relationships by providing individual support to each student and by exposing foreign students to German culture and German language.
+The goals of the International Max Planck Research Schools are - to attract excellent students from all around the world to intensive Ph.D. training programs in Germany, preparing them for careers in science, - to integrate Max Planck scientists in top-level scientific training of junior scientists, - to intensify the ties to the Universities owing to the participation of i n t e r nationally renowned Max Planck scientists in joint teaching activities, and - to strengthen international relationships by providing individual support to each student and by exposing foreign students to German culture and the German language.
 By now, 29 International Max Planck Research Schools have been established involving 34 Max Planck Institutes and 26 German universities.
-More than 950 (mostly PhD-) students from 70 countries are presently enrolled.
+More than 1200 (mostly PhD-) students from 85 countries are presently enrolled.
+Eight more schools are initiated and will be established next year.
 The success of the Göttingen International Max Planck Research Schools in Molecular Biology and Neurosciences is evident from the high quality of the students and from the hundreds of applications the programs receive each year.
-The Schools also re-shaped the local scientific community, strengthened the ties between the participating institutions, and initiated new scientific collaborations that augment the international reputation of Göttingen as a center for scientific excellence.
+The Schools have also re-shaped the local scientific community, strengthened the ties between the participating institutions, and initiated new scientific collaborations that augment the international reputation of Göttingen as a center for scientific excellence.
 We hope that in the years to come the students of the International Max Planck Research Schools will be successful in their professional careers.
-We also hope that they will remember their training period in Göttingen as an exciting and stimulating phase of their lives.
-Peter Gruss President Max Planck Society for the Advancement of Science Reinhard Jahn Coordinator, IMPRS Göttingen Director, MPI for Biophysical Chemistry
+We also hope that they will remember their training period in Göttingen as an exciting and stimulating phase in their lives.
+Peter Gruss President Max Planck Society for the Advancement of Science Erwin Neher Dean of the IMPRS Neurosciences Overview